naeemjawaid/VerticalProgressView/README.md

 Alternatively you can add a UIView and storyboard and set its class to VerticalProgressView, and play constraints there.

-Moreover if you dont want to use constraints simple add it like:
+Moreover if you dont want to use AutoLayout, simply add it like:

 ```swift
 override func viewDidLoad() {